team-mayes/hartree/README.md

 Since cmayes-common is not yet in Maven Central, you will need to build and install this library locally.

+### Verifying Java's Version

+    $ java -version

+Hartree requires Java 8 or better.
+If the above command doesn't work, you will need to upgrade your Java version.
+If you're able to, I'd suggest using [SDKMan](https://sdkman.io/jdks) for managing local JDK versions.

 ### Installing Maven

 Maven is a Java library and can be unpacked in a local directory and added to your classpath.
 For example: